 helm install assigns a unique name to the chart and displays all the k8s resources that were created by it.
 To list the charts that are installed and view their statuses, run

-PartitionSet custom Atomix resource to store all the configuration in a replicated and fail safe manner.
+PartitionSet resource to store all the topology information in a replicated and fail-safe manner.
 In the following example there is only one partition set deployed

 One can customize the number of partitions and replicas by modifying, in

 partitions: 1 partitionSize: 1

 Helm offers two flags to help you debug your chart.
 This can be useful if your chart does not install, the pod is not running for some reason, or you want to trouble-shoot custom configuration values,